ArrowSlashArrow/tasm-lang/docs/index.md

 - Flags MUST be written after a `|` in the instruction line.
 There must only be one pipe character in the line if flags are used.
 	- `ADD C1, C2 | itemmod:0.5` compiles.
 	- `ADD C1, C2 | itemmod:0.5 | round:+` does not compile.
 - Flag-value pairs must be separated by whitespace.
-The flag identifier and its value themselves must be separated by a colon, but with no whitespace in between
+The flag identifier and its value themselves must be separated by a `=`, but with no whitespace in between
 	- `... | itemmod:0.5` compiles.
 	- `... | itemmod: 0.5` does not compile.
 	- `... | itemmod: 0.5, ` does not compile.
 	- This only applies if the flag accepts a data type other than Dict.
 Dicts must be denoted as such:
-		- `... | dict: {a:b, c:d, ...}`
+		- `... | dict: {a=b, c=d, ...}`
 		- There must be no spacing between the braces and the key/values.
-		- There must be no spacing between the keys/values and the colon separator.
+		- There must be no spacing between the keys/values and the `=` separator.
 		- Key-value pairs must be separated by a comma.
 There may be whitespace after the comma.
 		- There must be whitespace between the colon that separates the flag identifier and the value, and the dictionary itself: `dict: <whitespace> {...}`
 		- Currently, the only supported values are 16-bit signed integers for both keys and their values.
 Other accepted values are routine identifiers or aliases for either ints or routines.
+Identifiers for routines/aliases may also be imported, but must be declared with `module::identifier` syntax.
 When passed as either a key or a value, a routine identifier will be coerced to an int, which is its group ID.

 > [!NOTE]
 > The types of values that flags accept are different to those listed in the [Types of Values](#33-types-of-values) section.
 Please refer to the [Flag types](#3142-flag-types) section for more info on accepted values for flags.